Self-interacting dark matter to freeze-in via vector portal

 for the potential in eq.(\ref{potential}), where $\beta=2\alpha_{D}m_{Y}/(m_{X}v^{2})$.
 Eq.(\ref{sigma}) shows that $\sigma^{\rm{clas}}_{T}\sim v^{-4}$ and $\sigma^{\rm{clas}}_{T}\sim v^{-0.6}$ for $\beta\leq 10^{-2}$ and $10\leq\beta\leq 10^{2}$ respectively.
 The dependences of $\sigma^{\rm{clas}}_{T}$ on $v$ in these regions are favored by small-scale data shown in Table \ref{bv}.

-Substituting eq.(\ref{sigma}) into eq.(\ref{asigma}), we show in fig.\ref{Classf} a set of benchmark points (left) where both the required values of $\bar{\sigma}\left<v\right>/m_{X}$ shown in Table \ref{bv} and the condition $m_{X}v>>m_{Y}$ are satisfied, and three explicit benchmark points $A$, $B$ and $C$ projected to the plane of $\bar{\sigma}\left<v\right>/m_{X}$ (right) in order to illustrate the viability of resolving small-scale problem.
-In the left panel, this set of benchmark points include the previously reported ones in \cite{Colquhoun:2020adl}.
-In the right panel, the points $A$, $B$, and $C$ correspond to $\alpha_{D}=\{0.16, 0.43, 0.89\}$, $m_{Y}=\{5.4, 3.4, 1.8\}$ MeV and $m_{X}=\{100, 200, 500\}$ GeV respectively.
-We name this set of benchmark points as the classical regime solution:
+Substituting eq.(\ref{sigma}) into eq.(\ref{asigma}), we show in fig.\ref{Classf} the samples (left) where both the small-scale data in Table \ref{bv} and the condition $m_{X}v>>m_{Y}$ are simultaneously satisfied, and three explicit benchmark points $A$, $B$ and $C$ (right) for illustration.
+In the left panel, the set of these samples, referred to as the classical regime, include the previously reported ones in \cite{Colquhoun:2020adl}.
+In the right panel, the benchmark points $A$, $B$, and $C$ correspond to the explicit values of $\alpha_{D}=\{0.16, 0.43, 0.89\}$, $m_{Y}=\{5.4, 3.4, 1.8\}$ MeV and $m_{X}=\{100, 200, 500\}$ GeV, respectively.